Most of us turn to music for comfort and warmth, a somewhat elusive goal in a cold world.

 The round profile separates more effortlessly when you bend the string and more flexible.
 Additionally, the space between each wire provides a more textured, leading to more string noise than flatwound strings.

-The surrounding wires’ square profile give these strings a smoother, flatter surface.
+The surrounding wires’ square profile gives these strings a smoother, flatter surface.
 Although they are more costly to make, they are more expensive than roundwound but more durable.
 They have lower string noise than roundwound strings because the fingers can glide over without much friction.

 They give out the warmer sound with less focus on harmonics and more attention on the fundamental tone.
 Unfortunately, you will need more effort to do bends because the surrounding wires don’t separate in the same manner as roundwound strings.